 Pair elotes Mexicanos with grilled meats like carne asada and grilled chicken drumsticks and tasty side dishes such as guacamole, black bean, tortilla chips, and chunky salsa.
 And don’t forget a chilled cerveza or agua fresca to finish the meal.

-- Refrigerate: Store leftover corn without the toppings in an airtight container for 3-4 days.
+- Refrigerate: Store leftover corn (without toppings) in an airtight container for 3-4 days.

-- Repurpose: Trim the corn kernels from the cob to make an elote bowl and esquites, or use the corn for elote dip with air fryer pita chips.
+- Repurpose: Trim the corn kernels from the cob to make an elote pasta salad, esquites, an elote bowl, or elote dip to serve with air fryer pita chips.

 More Corn Recipes: